-Policy:-
+Policy

-At St Martins C of E Primary we believe that all children have a right to attend school and learn in a safe environment.
+At St Martin's CE (Aided) Primary School we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other students.